-You may have to complete a urine specific gravity test several times in one day.
-This allows your doctor to see how well your kidneys are filtering.
+You may have to take a urine specific gravity test several times in one day.
+This will help your doctor to see how well your kidneys are compensating.

-A valid sample for urine specific gravity testing contains at least 1 to 2 ounces of urine.
-The best time to obtain the sample is first thing in the morning, when your urine is the most concentrated.
+A sample for a urine specific gravity test contains at least 1 to 2 ounces of urine.
+The best time to get a sample is first thing in the morning, when your urine is the most concentrated.

 Your doctor will give you a cup to collect a urine sample.
 For the best sample, you should use an antibacterial wipe to clean the area around your urethra.
 This will reduce the likelihood that bacteria will contaminate the sample.

 Urinate a small amount and then place the cup under your urine stream.
-Urinate into the cup until you have a large enough sample.
-(You can finish urinating into the toilet.)
-This is known as the clean-catch or mid-stream method.
+Urinate into the cup until you have a large enough sample, then finish urinating into the toilet.
+This is known as the clean-catch or midstream method.

-Your doctor likely will send the urine sample to a laboratory.
-Testing the sample while it’s fresh ensures best results.
-The lab will use a refractometer to project light into the sample and determine its density.
-This is more reliable than the dipstick method, in which a stick placed in the urine measures how much it sinks or floats.
+Your doctor will send the urine sample to a laboratory while it’s fresh.
+This will ensure the best results.
+A lab technician will use a refractometer to project light into the sample and determine its density.
+This is more reliable than the dipstick method where a stick placed in the urine to measure how much it sinks or floats.

 High urine specific gravity can indicate that you have extra substances in your urine, such as:

-Your doctor will use the results from your urine specific gravity test, along with other urinalysis results, to draw conclusions and possibly a diagnosis.
+Your doctor will use the results from your urine specific gravity test, along with other urinalysis results, to come up with a diagnosis.
 Abnormal specific gravity results could indicate:

 - excess substances in the blood

 - infection, such as a urinary tract infection